 What is Tylenol?

-Experts about this matter has also supported the safety of taking Tylenol while breastfeeding.
-According to Kelly Bonyata, a lactation expert, Tylenol is rated as 1 out of 5 as its risk for any health problems for the baby and 1 is considered as the lowest rating.
+Experts about this matter have also supported the safety of taking Tylenol while breastfeeding.
+Tylenol is rated as 1 out of 5 as its risk for any health problems for the baby and 1 is considered as the lowest rating.
 This only proves that taking acetaminophen, specifically Tylenol, is indeed safe for both the mothers and the babies.
 Aside from this, drugs and medications will also depend on the size of the molecules or the molecular weight in order for it to pass through the barrier.
-Some drugs contain large molecules that prevents it from affecting the milk of the mothers.
-In the case of Tylenol, only one-fourth of the 1% of dose is able to pass through, which is quite an insensible amount to cause a reaction to the baby.
-Aside from this, Tylenol is also being given to infants since it is safe to use and is not harmful for the baby’s body.
+Some drugs contain large molecules that prevent them from affecting the milk of the mothers.
+In the case of Tylenol, only one-fourth of the 1% of the dose is able to pass through, which is quite an insensible amount to cause a reaction to the baby.
+Aside from this, Tylenol is also being given to infants since it is safe to use and is not harmful to the baby’s body.

 How can Tylenol be taken safely without causing any great reactions to the infant?